-Matching and balancing of parentheses (), braces {}, and brackets [] are also available from the Edit menu.
+Matching and balancing of braces { }, is also available from the Edit menu.
 When you select Edit > Find > Match brace, the Do-file Editor looks at the character immediately to the left and right of the cursor.
-If either is one of the characters that the editor can match, the editor will find the matching character and place the cursor immediately in front of it.
+If either is a brace, the editor will find the matching character and place the cursor immediately in front of it.
 If there is no match, the cursor will not move.

-When you select Edit > Find > Balance braces, the Do-file Editor looks to the left and right of the current cursor position or selection and creates a selection that includes the narrowest level of matching characters.
-If you select Balance braces again, the editor will expand the selection to include the next level of matching characters.
+When you select Edit > Find > Balance braces, the Do-file Editor looks to the left and right of the current cursor position or selection and creates a selection that includes the narrowest level of matching braces.
+If you select Balance braces again, the editor will expand the selection to include the next level of matching braces.
 If there is no match, the cursor will not move.
-Balancing braces is useful for working with complicated expressions or blocks of code defined by loops or if commands.
+Balancing braces is useful for working with blocks of code defined by loops or if commands.
 See [P] foreach, [P] forvalues, [P] while, and [P] if for more information.

 Balance braces is easier to explain with an example.
-Type (now (is the) time) in the Do-file Editor.
+Type {now {is the} time} in the Do-file Editor.
 Place the cursor between the words is and the.
 Select Edit > Find > Balance braces.
-The Do-file Editor will select (is the).
-If you select Balance braces again, the Do-file Editor will select (now (is the) time).
+The Do-file Editor will select {is the}.
+If you select Balance braces again, the Do-file Editor will select {now {is the} time}.